Welcome

 Join Us At The Hall or View On-Line – It’s Your Choice …

-This season sees a full return to Kington Langley Village Hall (Church Rd, Kington Langley, Chippenham SN15 5NJ) for live lectures from the start of our 2022/23 season.
-However, for those of you who have enjoyed ‘doing it on-line’ from the comfort of your sofa, then we will also be transmitting the lectures as a ‘live’ zoom webinars – the so-called Hybrid Lecture and we will be sending out the Zoom link in the weekend before.
+For those of you who have enjoyed ‘doing it on-line’ from the comfort of your sofa during the Covid years, then we will also be transmitting the lectures as a ‘live’ zoom webinars – the so-called Hybrid Lecture and we will be sending out the Zoom link in the weekend before.

 If You Are Not A Member …

-If you would like to take a closer interest in our Society and would like to attend one or more of our lectures, then we would love to see you there and you have three ways in which you can be part of it:
+If you would like to take a closer interest in our Society and would like to attend one or more of our lectures, then we would love to see you there and you can find out about the three ways you can join us by clicking on the Membership menu tab above.

 A Bit About Us …